Contents

 Where is the best place to hang my towel rail?

+Thanks to improved insulation in modern homes you can install your heated towel rail on virtually any wall you like, but ideally, you want it to be on the coldest wall of the room.
 This is often the external wall of your space – so where you can, try to fix your new radiator or towel rail to the wall with a window, or on any other external wall.
+Doing this will help to ensure that heat is distributed throughout the room effectively, improving efficiency and guaranteeing you always have a warm and cosy space to look forward to spending time in.

 REMEMBER – There are a range of ratings that can determine how close certain appliances can be in relation to a water source, so be sure to check specifications of all appliances BEFORE you make a purchase.
 If you’re still unsure, check with a registered tradesperson.